cees-elzinga/script.xbmc.hue.ambilight/README.md

 Future work
 -----------

 Some more work needs to be done, especially on the ambilight mode.
 The biggest issue is that is takes approx 1 second for the bridge to adjust the lights, per light.
-Therefore, the color of the lights is at least 1 second behind on the video.
+The ambilight is therefore at least 1 second behind on the video traks, ruining the effect.

 Some other, smaller issues:
  - Better support to detect if a movie is playing / paused or stopped (the callback function didn't seem to work for me)